hindol/vm-agent/docs/index.md

 a-vector                     ;; [1 "two" 3.0]
 ```

-- `conj`(ugate) takes a vector, adds an entry at the end and returns *another* vector.
+- `conj`(oin) takes a vector, adds an entry at the end and returns *another* vector.
 The original vector is not modified.

 ```clojure
 (def a-map {:one 1 :two 2 :three 3})